Certificate of adoption

 • Consent may be revoked within 10 days of execution.

-If you are adopting a newborn, an adoption specialist may be present during the stay in the hospital to aid in the consent process.
+• For those adopting a newborn, an adoption specialist may be present during the hospital stay to assist with the consent process, ensuring that all legal steps are properly and respectfully handled.

 Family after meeting with adoption attorney

-• Medical expenses related to the birth of the baby and care of the birth mother.
+• Medical expenses for the baby’s birth and the mother’s care.

-• Counseling fees for both birth and adoptive parents for up to one year.
+• Counseling fees for both birth and adoptive parents are allowable for up to one year.

-Any payments made by the adoptive parents must be disclosed to the court to ensure they are in compliance with adoption laws.
+To maintain transparency and legality, all payments made by the adoptive parents must be disclosed to and approved by the court, ensuring adherence to adoption laws.

 Types of Adoption in Tennessee

-• Private/Independent: This type does not go through an agency but rather may be a direct agreement between the birth and adoptive parents.
-In addition, it can take place via an intermediary like an attorney, doctor, or clergy member.
+• Private/Independent Adoption: This type of adoption bypasses agencies, involving a direct arrangement between the birth and adoptive parents, or facilitated by an intermediary such as an attorney, doctor, or clergy member.

-• Stepparent: This is one of the most common types and occurs when a parent remarries and the new spouse wishes to adopt the child from a previous relationship.
+• Stepparent Adoption: Commonly occurs when a parent remarries, and the new spouse wishes to legally adopt the child from the parent’s previous relationship.

-• Kinship: This type occurs when a family member adopts a child they are already related to.
-This may be an aunt, uncle, grandparent, etc.
+• Kinship Adoption: This covers when a relative adopts a child they are already connected to, like an aunt, uncle, or grandparent.

-• International: While this is widely common across the United States, it comes with unique challenges due to federal and state laws.
-The adoptive parents in this situation are responsible for getting a visa for the child.
+• International Adoption: While this is widely common across the United States, it comes with unique challenges due to federal and state laws.
+In this situation, the adoptive parents are responsible for getting a visa for the child.

 Family working with Nashville adoption lawyer